yzhao062/awesome-ensemble-learning/README.rst

 .. [#Campos2018An] Campos, G.O., Zimek, A. and Meira, W., 2018, June.
 An Unsupervised Boosting Strategy for Outlier Detection Ensembles.
 In *Pacific-Asia Conference on Knowledge Discovery and Data Mining (pp. 564-576)*.
 Springer, Cham.

+.. [#Chen2016Xgboost] Chen, T. and Guestrin, C., 2016, August.
+Xgboost: A scalable tree boosting system.
+In *Proceedings of the 22nd acm sigkdd international conference on knowledge discovery and data mining* (pp. 785-794).
+ACM.

 .. [#Chen2017Outlier] Chen, J., Sathe, S., Aggarwal, C. and Turaga, D., 2017, June.
 Outlier detection with autoencoder ensembles. *SIAM International Conference on Data Mining*, pp. 90-98.
 Society for Industrial and Applied Mathematics.

 .. [#Dietterich2000Ensemble] Dietterich, T.G., 2000, June.
 Ensemble methods in machine learning.
 In *International workshop on multiple classifier systems* (pp. 1-15).
 Springer, Berlin, Heidelberg.